-Have you ever written a piece of long form content or eBook of 4000 words and above before?
+Have you ever written a piece of long-form content or eBook of 4000 words and above before?

 If you haven’t, you probably don’t know the benefits and think that it’s just a lot of pointless work.
 But if you have, you already know that while it is indeed a lot of work, the result of that work can mean a great difference in search engine rankings.
-Earlier I wrote about two important things to make your long form content rank & many readers asked for more detailed guide on this and here we are.
+Earlier I wrote about two important things to make your long form content rank & many readers asked for a more detailed guide on this and here we are.

 Now, let’s say that you want to set up your own business.
 You lie awake every night terrified that your business might end up being a failure.

 Then, one day, you see an A-Z guide for starting any business, and fortunately, this guide clears all your doubts and helps you to get started.
 This guide is loaded with all the information you need, and after devouring it, you begin to trust the people that created it.